Caring for Your Scars After Skin Surgery

 This information will help you care for your scar after skin surgery.

 Scars are a part of your body’s healing process.
-They can form after surgery or when you have a cut or other wound on your skin.
+They form after surgery or when you have a cut or other wound on your skin.

 After your surgery or procedure, your wound may be very red, swollen, or feel numb.
 In the first weeks after surgery, please follow the instructions from your healthcare provider on how to care for your surgery site.
 After several weeks, the scar that forms may feel hard, tight, raised, or bumpy.
 Over time, the scar will become softer, smoother, and less red.
 Your scar will continue to heal for 12 to 18 months after your surgery.

-Caring for Your Scar at Home
+Caring for your scar at home

 Protect your scar from the sun